 If you want more sightseeing than fishing, continue along the Poet’s Chain into Keats and Shelley Lake.

-Not only will you get to see more waterfalls (Split Rock Falls, Have-a-Smoke, and Snake Falls), but you’ll also get to pass through some of the fresh burn area from last season (2021 forest fires) without having to camp in it.
+Not only will you get to see more waterfalls (Split Rock Falls, Have-a-Smoke, and Snake Falls), but you’ll also get to pass through some of the burn area from the 2023 season without having to camp in it.

 My favourite portage: Have-a-Smoke

 Personally, Have-a-Smoke portage is my favourite area in the park.